-Learners on waiting lists will be kept in order of request to join the list and should places become available learners will be contacted accordingly.
+Learners on waiting lists will be kept in order of interview date, and should places become available learners will be contacted accordingly.

 You can be added to a waiting list even if you have been offered a place at another school/college.
 You can still accept the offer even if you have already started at another school/college.